Casey1995/yahoo/README.md

 * http_endpoint_url - The API gateway endpoint used for service requests.

 ## Usage
-To root folder of this project 'project_yahoo' contains the following directories and files 'lab' 'modules' '.gitignore' 'Architectural Diagram' and a README.md file.
+The root folder of this project contains the following directories and files 'lab' 'modules' '.gitignore' 'Architectural Diagram' and a README.md file.
 The 'lab' directory contains terraform files with values local to the development environment.
 It references the 'modules' as it's source for resource deployment.
 In the 'modules' directory are terraform files for various AWS resoruces that will be deployed for the application project.
 The .tf files are names very similar after the resources it contained.
 Another directory 'scripts' exist inside the 'modules', it contains two more directories, each for the source code used to deploy the lambda functions.